What BS 851188 means for manufacturers

 The new standard differs from PAS 1188 in several important ways.
 For example:

-• The term ‘resistance’ (rather than ‘protection’) has been used to reflect the scope of the standard better and align it with the new Code of Practice and guidance for Property Flood Resilience (PFR) from the Construction Industry Research and Information Association (CIRIA).
+- The term ‘resistance’ (rather than ‘protection’) has been used to reflect the scope of the standard better and align it with the new code of practice and guidance for property flood tesilience (PFR) from the Construction Industry Research and Information Association (CIRIA).